 - Resource Guarding (of food, toys, humans, objects, and spaces)

-- Reactive behaviors on leash or off leash (see also our REACTIVE DOG CLASS in our class listings)
+- Reactive behaviors on leash or off leash

 - Fearful or anxious behaviors